 Turn the dough out onto a clean work surface and knead until elastic and smooth, about 3 to 4 minutes.

 Place dough in a lightly oiled bowl and cover with a lint-free kitchen towel.

 Let rise in a warm place for about 1 hour or until doubled in bulk.

 Preheat the oven to 400 F. Lightly grease a large baking sheet and set aside.
 Bring the 7 cups of water and baking soda to a rolling boil in a medium-large saucepan over medium-high heat.

 Punch down the dough and turn out onto a clean work surface.

-Separate the dough into 8 pieces and roll each into a rope about 1/2-inch thick.
+Roll each piece of dough into a rope about 1/2-inch thick.

-Twist the ropes into pretzel shapes, securing both of the ends on the base of the pretzel.
-To do this, make a U-shape with the rope of dough and bring the two ends of the rope of dough together, crossing one over the other.
-Gently press where they cross to adhere them to one another.
+Twist the ropes into pretzel shapes: Make a U-shape with the rope of dough and bring the two ends together, crossing one over the other.
+Gently press where they cross to adhere to one another.

-Now flip the twisted part over so the ends of the rope are touching the bottoms of the U. Gently press again to connect the rope ends to the dough.
-(Alternatively, you can cut the rope into small pieces to make pretzel bites.)
+Flip the twisted part over so the ends of the rope are touching the bottoms of the U. Gently press again to secure the rope ends to the base of the pretzel.

 Drop 1 pretzel at a time into the boiling water and boil for about 30 seconds.